moilolon/portfolio/memory_bank/projectBrief.md

   - company name
   - job title
   - job description
-  - starting and ending year right aligned
+  - starting and ending year
 - The projects will be made up of:
   - name
   - owner